nbrown225/code-refactor/README.md

 # code-refactor
+TO DO!
+- FIX /BODY
+- LEAD GEN PANAL NOT LINED UP
+- HORISEON BACKGROUND NOT SHOWING
 ## Code refactoring assignment
 *This assignment is to update the index.html and style.css for the Horiseon website, without changing the overall layout*